iiSilentRaga/mibro/README.md

 People can send MiBro a private message with: _post 'stuff here'_ and MiBro will send the message in all connected Prikbord channels.
 Anonymous!

+You don't know who the message send, and how many people can read it!

+## Setup guide
 Detailed command description [here](https://github.com/009800/mibro/blob/master/SETTINGS.md#user-role-self-management)

                                                             2304